alex-garcia12/CrossyRoad/README.md

 Things to Look Out For

--Very Basic HUD/UI is there but not implemented.
-Does not track any stats.

--Cars move forward but they do not continuously spawn while the player advances.

--No audio or special lighting.

--No railroads, trains, etc.

--No lily pads and no real logs, logs are sort of drawn on the model.

--No particle system.

--Car can collide with player but nothing happens aside from the car stopping.

 -Chicken doesnt hop but does move a set distance (teleports) whenever the player hits W A S or D.

--No eagle.

 -Chicken does not face the correct way when changing directions (always faces forwards).